Skip to main content

 • graphics

-• “The pixel-art graphics and simple sound effects work to give Dusk '82 a charming sense of retro style, and the controls are well mapped out for both keyboard and controller setups.”
+• “Speaking of design, the pixel-art graphics and simple sound effects work to give dusk '82 a charming sense of retro style, and the controls are well mapped out for both keyboard and controller setups.”

 • “Music is also very enjoyable, much better than the overly retro graphics.”